gardener/documentation/website/documentation/050-tutorials/content/howto/maintain-shoot/_index.md

       kubernetesVersion: false
 ```

-The `Shoot` specification refers a Kubernetes version that has an `expirationDate`.
+The shoot cluster specification refers a Kubernetes version that has an `expirationDate`.
 In the maintenance window on `2019-04-12`, the Kubernetes version stays the same as it’s still not expired.
 But in the maintenance window on `2019-04-14` the Kubernetes version of the shoot cluster is updated to `1.10.13` (independently of the value of `.spec.maintenance.autoUpdate.kubernetesVersion`).

-### Forceful Update to New Minor Kubernetes Version:
+### Forceful Update to New Minor Kubernetes Version

 Let's assume the following `CloudProfile`: